TaufanEka/UiUxGenomeLab/README.md

 ------------------------------------------------------------------------

+## How It Meets the Goals 508 WCAG ADA
-## Theory How AI will be used to automatically translate ANY website into a 508 WCAG compliant
+- Theory How AI will be used to automatically translate ANY website into a 508 WCAG Compliance A-AAA
-- Theory How AI is used to automatically translate any website into a 508 compliant and or WCAG A-AAA that meets any set user preference of ADA requirement, then eventually expand beyond just compliance to meet even more ADA need.
+- How AI morphs to meet any user preference(s)0 of ADA requirement, then eventually expand beyond just compliance to meet even more ADA need.
 - Overall, supporting as many users as possible with the same full user experience, using AI behind the scenes to translate any website into a fully compliant output.
 AKA deliver a translation per user, per AI translating to meet user set preference(s).
-- How-it-meets-the-goals-508-WCAG-ADA-overall-compliance-adapting-to-any-user-preference.
+- Meeting the goals 508 WCAG ADA overall compliance using AI to morph the website into a full delivery, same as non ADA, through adapting to any user preference.
 - The logic of meeting full 508 compliance.
 - The logic of meeting full WCAG to AAA ratios.
 - The logic of supporting the largest ADA audience possible, aka as many users as possible, first focusing on the law.
 Then research expanding to meet further ADA need.